ThuroG/my-k8s-cheatsheet/README.md

 - Show assigned ip of services in iptables ```iptables -L -t nat | grep db-service```
 - Check also log of kube-proxy to see what configuration it has such as proxy type ```kubectl logs -n kube-system pod/kube-proxy-5df7v```
 - Inspect the setting on kube-api server by running on command ```cat /etc/kubernetes/manifests/kube-apiserver.yaml   | grep cluster-ip-range```
+- In Kubernetes, if you want to access a pod within the same namespace you can just point to the service name ```https://web-service```
+- If you need to access a service from a different namespace you can access it via ```https://web-service.namespace.svc.cluster.local```
+- Normally, Kubernetes does not create DNS entries for pod but you can explicit create it but it uses tha IP address (it replaces the dots to dashes.
+Ex: 10-240-12-0)
+- Every time a pod or service is created, it saves an entry in CoreDNS.
+Normally called kube-dns in K8s
+- CoreDNS is saved in /etc/coredns/Corefile and is also placed as configmap ```kubectl get configmap -n kube-system```